MikaPyDev/Connect-4-Minimax/README.md

 ### Other useful information:
 The code folder contains 2 files:
 1. Connect4S: the game.
-Start this file if you want to play against a friend;
+Start this file if you want to play against a friend (uncomment line 38 for this);
 2. MinimaxS: the controller with the algorithm.
 Start this file if you want to play against the algorithm.
 3.
 I want to thank: